viccross/ansible-playbooks/local-playbooks/roles/copy-playbooks/README.md

 copy-playbooks
 ==============

-This role downloads the Openshift "multiarch-ci-playbooks" package to an OCP bastion host, and patches the group_vars/all.yml file for values that suit the candidate cluster.
+This role copies a downloaded Openshift "multiarch-ci-playbooks" package to an OCP bastion host.

 Requirements
 ------------

-Internet access, either direct or via a HTTP proxy, is required.
-By default the role is configured for proxied HTTP.
+The Openshift "multiarch-ci-playbooks" package must be already downloaded, at the specified location, on the Ansible controller.

 Role Variables
 --------------

-The role inherits variables from the configurations of a Red Hat Openshift cluster.
+None.

 Dependencies
 ------------

-The Galaxy package "yedit" is required.
+None.

 Example Playbook
 ----------------